-- Management Decision.
+- EDT Co-Ordinator Decision.

-When a Contact is made relating to a closed or new case, the EDT Social Worker will ensure that the EDT MASH Contact Form is completed in detail, this is attached to EDT Sharepoint and automatically sent to the Children's MASH inbox.and needs to be sent before 9am.
+When a Contact is made relating to a closed or new case, the EDT Social Worker will ensure that the EDT MASH Contact Form is completed in detail, this is attached to EDT Sharepoint and automatically sent to the Children's MASH inbox and needs to be sent before 9am.
 For matters requiring the urgent of attention of MASH, the EDT Social Worker will telephone MASH at the beginning of the next working day.
-For existing cases, an EDT case note and EDT attendance is the method of recording, these will alert the social worker and their team manager automatically through ICS; but for complex cases, face to face discussion, or a follow up telephone call to the case holding social worker should also take place.
+For existing cases, an EDT case note and EDT attendance is the method of recording, these are to alert the social worker and their team manager through ICS; but for complex cases, face to face discussion, or a follow up telephone call to the case holding social worker should also take place.

 All reported missing events are recorded by EDT in an EDT Case note, this case note should contain full details of the missing incident, including the person making contact with EDT, their telephone number, role and organisation, the time the young person went missing and location, all risk factors associated for the missing person, the actions that the referrer has made, the Police Incident Number and any further action agreed.
 For children who are placed outside of Knowsley, EDT will record their missing incidences on an EDT Missing form and re-assign this to Admin Missing.